 We also realized “Soupeater” will work for our regular folk and singer-songwriter shows.
 We can also provide a “Country Folk and Roots” show.
-It would feature early folk and country songs (like the Carter Family or traditional songs), some history as well as a few of my original songs.
+It would feature early folk and country songs (like the Carter Family or traditional songs), some history as well as some of my original songs.

 We also have our “History of Funny Songs” show that we started to do.
 It would be fun to do two sets: Tin Pan Alley and then Country/ Folk.
 Let us know if you have any other ideas.
 We have outfits too.